 Cover the bowl of dough with a tea towel or linen cloth - a thin fabric that allows the bread to breathe.
 Let sit for 2 hours in a warm spot.
 Or, if you're not going to be baking that day, you can put the covered bowl in your fridge for 24 hours.

 Preheat oven to 450°F bake (not convect), in order to make sure the oven is fully heated before the bread goes in.
-Put your bread baking pan on the middle rack - we like to use a deep cast iron pan or cast iron dutch oven to make a boule (round loaf).
+Put your bread baking pan on the middle rack - we like to use a 3 quart cast iron "deep skillet" with handle or a cast iron dutch oven to make a boule (round loaf).
 On the bottom rack, put in another cast iron skillet (this is where your ice water will go to produce the steam).

 Dust the surface of the risen dough with flour, and pull the dough away from the sides of the pan, dusting the surface with flour as you go.
 You do NOT want to knead the bread at any point, as this will take air out of the dough.
 You're simply trying to get it out of the bowl in one piece.